junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 His eyes meet Dean's.
 The lingering facsimile of a smile is still hanging there, but it's so bitter and sad that Dean can't breathe.

 Dean is choked for a second before asking, "What about you fly there and try to ask them nicely?
-It's not your fault, maybe they'll forgive you."
+It's not your fault; maybe they'll forgive you."

 Cas drops his eyes to his wings, even more sad.
 "They're burnt by the holy fire.
 I can't heal them.
 I don't think I can fly ever again."
 His eyes linger on the rough splints Dean made him, looking at them fondly.
 "I appreciate the help."